-Don’t get me wrong: a commercial VPN is still a great way to stream international Netflix libraries or to protect your online gaming from DDOS attacks.
+Don’t get me wrong: a consumer VPN is still a great way to facilitate remote network access, stream international Netflix libraries, or protect your online gaming from DDOS attacks.

-However, if privacy and data protection are your primary objectives, even at the expense of connection speed, then pay attention to each of these next four options.
+If privacy and data protection are your primary objectives, even at the expense of connection speed, then pay attention to each of these next four consumer VPN alternatives.

 Use a Mobile Hotspot (instead of Public WiFi)